 As you can see, the title screen shows nothing more than the image of a submarine resurfacing featuring an adequate theme music.
 It’s not bad and the theme sets a good atmosphere for the game.

-The lighting icons next to the missions’ name mean that those missions can be played with another player, each one controlling a different sub.
-However I have to apologize because I couldn’t play any multiplayer match.
+The lighting icons next to the missions’ names mean that those missions can be played with another player, each one controlling a different sub.
+However I have to apologise here because I couldn’t play any multiplayer match.
 These matches could only be played through a modem direct connection and since this game was released before the existence of the Internet, I lack the necessary knowledge to configure it in modern computers.
 So consider this a single-player review only.

 After choosing which mission to undertake, you then have access to the configuration panel, where you can dial up your modem for multiplayer matches (if available) and/or choose your difficulty level.

 As you can guess, this game occurs during the height of the Cold War and the majority of the missions are between the US and Soviet forces.
 The missions, while being only 10, are very varied, ranging from training to surveillance to open naval battles.

 At the start of every mission, you’re required to go to the radio room to receive your orders and objectives and then you can properly start your mission.

 From a screen called the CONN (Conning Tower) depicting the inside of the sub and its crew, you can access 6 control panels in which you have access to the different functions for operating the sub: